Nutrition and Herbs for Immunity

 Don’t get me wrong – I am not giving any kind of “end-all-be-all” solutions here (it’s all just based on what I know about immunity and the lungs) – but for too many years, prevention and complementary alternative medicine (including the role of gut health, nutrition and herbs for immunity) have been seriously minimized and brushed off.

-If something has potential to help, and it can’t hurt, why not entertain the idea?
+If something has potential to help, and it can’t hurt when safety considerations are followed, why not?